Mysteries Decoded

 Mysteries Decoded is an American television documentary series that premiered on January 10, 2019 on The CW.
 The show is hosted by Jennifer Marshall, a United States Navy veteran turned private investigator.

 In 2020, it aired updated versions of some of its episodes featuring new interviews.
 In April 2022 the series was renewed for a second season which premiered on July 6, 2022.
+A special aired in October 2022.
 It was renewed for a third season in May 2023.
+The show was however later canceled, with no third season being aired.